operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 As mentioned previously, one goal of this implementation is to make it possible to semi-declaratively create and wire dependent resources.
-You can annotate your reconciler with `@Dependent` annotations that specify which `DependentResource` implementation it depends upon and JOSDK will take the appropriate steps to wire everything thing together and call your `DependentResource` implementations `reconcile` method before your primary resource is reconciled.
+You can annotate your reconciler with `@Dependent` annotations that specify which `DependentResource` implementation it depends upon.
+JOSDK will take the appropriate steps to wire everything thing together and call your `DependentResource` implementations `reconcile` method before your primary resource is reconciled.
 This makes sense in most use cases where the logic associated with the primary resource is usually